ROCm/rocDecode/docs/install/install.md

 # Installation

-rocDecode is a high-performance video decode SDK for AMD GPUs.
+rocDecode SDK is a high-performance video decode SDK for AMD GPUs.
 The rocDecode API allows developers access the video decoding features available on the GPU.

 ## Supported codecs